jagerber48/sciform/docs/source/usage.rst

 It is possible to modify the global default configuration for :mod:`sciform` to avoid repetition of verbose configuration options or format specification strings.
-When the user creates a :class:`FormatOptions` object or formats a string using the :ref:`FSML <fsml>`, they typically do not specify settings for all available options.
+When the user creates a :class:`Formatter` object or formats a string using the :ref:`FSML <fsml>`, they typically do not specify settings for all available options.
 In these cases, the unspecified options resolve their values from the global default settings at format time.